 - Make sure you have registered as a Developer.
 To do this click the "Get Started" button on the top tight of the page and follow the prompts.
 If you are already registered as a developer and have an app, hover over "My Apps" and the top right of the screen and click on "Add a New App".
 This will allow the Developer application permission to access your Facebook profile information.

 Note: The Developer application is the property of Facebook and its use is subject to Facebook’s terms and conditions.
 Depending on the state of your Facebook account, you may be prompted to confirm your account information in order to add applications.
-This process is external to Oracle Service Cloud.
+This process is external to Oracle B2C Service.
 For details, refer to http://facebook.com.

 - After you agree to the terms and conditions, you are prompted to create your App ID.

 - Type a name for your application in the Display Name field, enter an email address for the Contact Email field and click the Create App ID button.